khong1127/hatch-frontend/api_specs/all_updated_apispecs.md

   "error": "string"
 }
 ```

----
+***

 ### POST /api/Friending/_getReceivedFriendRequests

-**Description:** Retrieves a list of users who have sent friend requests to the receiver.
+**Description:** Retrieves a list of users who have sent a friend request to the given user.

 **Requirements:**
-- receiver is a valid User ID (implicit)
+- `receiver` must be a valid user ID.

 **Effects:**
-- returns an object with a 'receivedRequests' field containing an array of User IDs who have sent requests to the receiver
+- Returns an array of objects, where each object contains the ID of a request sender in a `sender` field.
+Returns an empty array if the user has no pending received requests.

 **Request Body:**
 ```json